Pathwise uniqueness for stochastic heat and damped equations with H\"older continuous drift

 \begin{appendices}

-Let $\X$ be a separable Hilbert space.
+Let $\X$ be a real separable Hilbert space.
 In this section, we recall some preliminary results about $L^2$-{\it maximal regularity} for analytic semigroups and Ornstein-Uhlenbeck semigroups.
 The results in this section are known, see \cite{desimon64,weis01} for $L^2$-{\it maximal regularity} and see \cite{Ang-Big-Fer2023, Big-Fer2021, Big-Fer2023,Cer-Dap2012, Cer-Lun2019, Cer-Lun2021, Pri2009, Pri-Zam2000} for properties of Ornstein-Uhlenbeck type semigroup in infinite dimension.
+Some of the following results are known in the literature; however, in order to apply the method presented in this paper, it is essential to have explicit constants in the estimates provided in this appendix.
+Therefore, we have chosen to include the proof of all the estimates we will use.